What is predictive analytics, how it works and what are its benefits

 Benefits of using predictive analytics for business strategies

 What are the causes of high employee turnover?
 Why are sales declining?
-Predictive analytics can help companies identify the root cause of such problems and suggest solutions.
+Predictive insights can help companies identify the root cause of such problems and suggest solutions.
+By using predictive models, decision-makers can take action based on facts and not just gut instincts.

 But what makes predictive analytics so effective and valuable for companies?